 - mustard greens

-Leafy green vegetables contain carotenoid antioxidants, including beta carotene, lutein, and zeaxanthin.
-Higher blood levels of these antioxidants are associated with reduced breast cancer risk (
+Leafy green vegetables contain carotenoid antioxidants, including beta-carotene, lutein, and zeaxanthin.
+Higher blood levels of these antioxidants are

-Some research has found that intake of folate, a B vitamin concentrated in leafy green vegetables, may help protect against breast cancer.
-Research is mixed overall on whether folate intake has a significant impact, positive or negative, on breast cancer risk.
-More studies are needed (11).
+Some research has found that folate, a B vitamin concentrated in leafy green vegetables, may help protect against breast cancer.
+Research is mixed overall on whether folate intake has a significant effect, positive or negative, on breast cancer risk.
+More studies are needed.

 2. Cruciferous vegetables

 Cruciferous vegetables contain glucosinolate compounds, which your body can convert into molecules called isothiocyanates.
-These have significant anticancer potential (13).
+These have significant anticancer potential.

-Notably, a study involving 1,493 Southern Chinese women linked higher total cruciferous vegetable intake to a reduced risk of breast cancer (14).
+Notably, a study involving 1,493 Southern Chinese women linked higher total cruciferous vegetable intake to a reduced risk of breast cancer.

 3. Allium vegetables

 Garlic, onions, and leeks are all allium vegetables.
-They boast an array of nutrients, including organosulfur compounds, flavonoid antioxidants, and vitamin C. These may have powerful anticancer properties (15).
+They boast an array of nutrients, including organosulfur compounds, flavonoid antioxidants, and vitamin C. These may have powerful anticancer properties.

 Thus, more research on onions and breast health is needed.